YanisKouadri/ddnnf_vs_cnf/README.md

 This project has been conducted for our distributed artificial intelligence master's first year's tutored project.
 We constructed a pipeline with the goal of confronting a d-dnnf approach by compilation and a direct cnf approach in the context of arguments acceptability in argumentation.
 This pipeline produces a csv comparing the performances of both approaches.
 Our complete workflow and results' analysis are available in the project's report (Not on github).

 ⚠️ This project is for Linux Only because the executables used by the pipeline are Linux-compatible executables
-🛑 If you try to run on windows, everything will work but the executables won't be launched, so you'll only have 1 empty transformation and query time and nothing else.
+🛑 If you try to run on windows (do not), everything will work but the executables won't be launched, so you'll only have 1 empty transformation and query time and nothing else.

 ⚠️ Since this project uses a lot of different subprocesses, it can be hard to manually interrupt.
 Ctrl-c will only end the current sub-process and will make the results biased.
 You can either spam it (can still be tricky sometimes) or simply close the terminal, which is the optimal solution.